Obesity in Black America

 According to the CDC a person is overweight if they have a BMI (body mass index) of more than 25.
 Obesity begins when a person has a BMI of 30 or more.
 The CDC considers obesity a serious chronic disease.
 It increases one’s risk of developing conditions such as high blood pressure, diabetes (type 2), heart disease, stroke, gallbladder disease and cancer of the breast, prostate and colon.

 African Americans have high incident rates of obesity.
 As a matter of fact black women have the highest rates of obesity in America.
-79.5 percent of Black women are overweight or obese.
-This number is steadily on the increase despite the effort to bring awareness to healthy living.
+55% (54.8) percent of Black women are obese.
+This number had been steadily on the increase despite the effort to bring awareness to healthy living.
 Unfortunately, Black culture contributes to the increase.
-Part of it is the Black diet which consists of fried and fatty foods.
-The other factor is mainstream American culture with its prevalence of fast and prepared foods.
+Partly due to the Black diet which consists of many fried and fatty foods.
+Another factor is mainstream American culture with its prevalence of fast, prepared, and processed foods.
 Chemicals are added to fruits and vegetables for look, taste, and longer shelf lives.
-It is said that the average tomato today has 50% of the nutrients of the average tomato in 1950.
+A report stated that the average tomato today has 50% of the nutrients of the average tomato in 1950.